mwielbut/sails-hook-thinky/README.md

 Create a new directory `/api/thinky` (or customize below).
 This will be where your thinky models files will be auto-loaded by the hook.

-Create a new configuration file `thinky.js` in the config directory.
+Create a new configuration file `thinky.js` in the sails app `/config` directory.
 ```javascript
 /**
  * Thinky config